- Annual Reports

 ConsumerSearch - ConsumerSearch helps consumers determine which products are “best bets” by scouring professional reviews from multiple sources.
 Tabs provide product information as both “Fast Answers” (a listing of top-rated products) and also “Full Story” (complete analysis of what the product reviewers have said.)

-ID Theft – The Federal Trade Commission maintains this site, and updates it regularly law enforcement updates, and links to other sites that offer information about identity theft.
-This site also describes the various ways that identity thieves work along with consumer alerts, and how to file a complaint.
+ID Theft - The Federal Trade Commission maintains this site, and populates it regularly law with enforcement updates, and links to other sites that offer information about identity theft.
+This site also describes the various ways that identity thieves work, along with consumer alerts, and how to file a complaint.

 Free Credit Reports - Beginning September 1, 2005, free credit reports are now accessible to all Americans.
 Nationwide consumer reporting companies are now required to provide you with a free copy of your credit report, at your request, once every 12 months.
 This site provides the details for getting your credit report from either the web link, the telephone number, or the mailing address of the Annual Credit Report Request Service.